Mediterranean diet fights off depression

 ‘These diets are all associated with physical health benefits and now we find that they could have a positive effect on our mental health.

-‘The protective role is ascribed to the foods’ nutritional properties, where nuts, legumes, fruits and vegetables, all sources of omega-3 fatty acids, vitamins and minerals, could reduce the risk of depression.’
+‘The protective role is credited to the foods’ nutritional properties, where nuts, legumes, fruits and vegetables, all sources of omega-3 fatty acids, vitamins and minerals, could reduce the risk of depression.’

 Dr Sanchez-Villegas added: ‘A threshold effect may exist.